tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-marketplace-storecharge.md

 # Reporting APIs for Enterprise customers - Marketplace Store Charge

 > [!Note]
-> Microsoft no longer updates the Enterprise Reporting APIs.
-Instead, you should use [Azure Consumption](/rest/api/consumption) APIs.
+> Microsoft is retiring the Azure Enterprise Reporting APIs.
+EA customers - please move to the Cost Management APIs.
-> The Azure Billing - Marketplace Charges API is replaced by the [Azure Consumption - Charges API](/rest/api/consumption/charges).
+> To learn more, see [Migrate from Azure Enterprise Reporting to Microsoft Cost Management APIs overview - Microsoft Cost Management | Microsoft Docs](/azure/cost-management-billing/automate/migrate-ea-reporting-arm-apis-overview).

 The Marketplace Store Charge API returns the usage-based marketplace charges breakdown by day for the specified Billing Period or start and end dates.
 Recurring Charges are returned as a part of the API response.